Limits on Clustering and Smooth Quintessence from the EFTofLSS: Biased tracers with exact time dependence in clustering quintessence

 \subsection{Review of the EFTofLSS with clustering quintessence}

 We start by reviewing the underlying equations of motion for dark matter and the dark energy component.
 For a more detailed discussion, we refer the reader to~\cite{Lewandowski:2016yce}.
 In the EFT of dark energy, previously studied in \cite{Creminelli:2006xe,Cheung:2007st,Creminelli:2008wc,Gubitosi:2012hu}, the dark energy degree of freedom is assumed to be the Goldstone boson arising from the spontaneous breaking of time diffeomorphisms.
 To write the most general theory, we work in unitary gauge where the scalar degree of freedom appears in the metric.
 The gravitational action will contain operators that break time diffeomorphisms, while remaining invariant under time-dependent spatial diffeomorphisms.
-Up to second order in perturbations, and at leading order in the derivatives, the action reads \be S_G = \int d^4 x \, \sqrt{-g}\bigg[ \frac{\mpl^2}{2} R - \Lambda(t) - c(t) g_{\rm u}^{00} + \frac{M_2^4(t)}{2} ( \delta g_{\rm u}^{00} )^2 - \frac{\bar{m}_1^3}{2} \delta g_{\rm u}^{00} \delta K_{\rm u} - \frac{\hat{m}_1^2}{2} \delta K_{\rm u}^2 - \frac{\hat{m}_2^2}{2} \delta K_{ {\rm u}, ij} \delta K^{ij}_{\rm u} \bigg] \, , \ee where we use the 'u' subscript, to emphasize that the metric in the action above is in unitary gauge.
-Here $\delta K_{ij}$ is the perturbation of the extrinsic curvature tensor, and $\delta K$ is its trace.
+Up to second order in perturbations, and at leading order in the derivatives, the action reads \be S_G = \int d^4 x \, \sqrt{-g}\bigg[ \frac{\mpl^2}{2} R - \Lambda(t) - c(t) g_{\rm u}^{00} + \frac{M_2^4(t)}{2} ( \delta g_{\rm u}^{00} )^2 - \frac{\bar{m}_1^3}{2} \delta g_{\rm u}^{00} \delta K_{\rm u} - \frac{\hat{m}_1^2}{2} \delta K_{\rm u}^2 - \frac{\hat{m}_2^2}{2} \delta K_{ {\rm u}, ij} \delta K^{ij}_{\rm u} \bigg] \, , \ee where we use the `u' subscript, to emphasize that the metric in the action above is in unitary gauge.
+Here $g_{\rm u}^{00} = -1 + \delta g_{\rm u}^{00}$ is the $00$ component of the (inverse) metric, and $\Lambda(t)$, $c(t)$, $M_2(t)$, $\bar{m}_1(t)$, $\hat{m}_1(t)$, $\hat{m}_2(t)$ are coefficients which depend on the background evolution.
+Then $\delta K_{ij}$ is the perturbation of the extrinsic curvature tensor, and $\delta K$ is its trace.
 For simplicity, in the following we work with $\bar{m}_1 = 0$, but it can be checked~\cite{Creminelli:2006xe,Creminelli:2008wc} that this operator describes a clustering quintessence at cosmological scales.
 The operators proportional to $\hat{m}_i$ are negligible on large scales as they scale as $\sim k^4$, but are necessary to guarantee the stability of perturbations, as discussed below.
 To $S_G$, we add the action for matter $S_M$, which we take to be fully diffeomorphism invariant.
 This guarantees that, once we explicitly reintroduce the Goldstone mode $\pi$, there will be no direct couplings of $\pi$ to matter.

 The background equations we obtain from $S_G + S_M$ are the familiar Friedmann equations: